IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 ### Sequence of Actions

-A sequence of actions animation occurs when there are multiple animated elements.
-This is typically a primary action, followed by a secondary action that complements the primary.
+A _sequence of actions_ animation is an animation in which multiple elements animation, typically a primary action then a secondary action that complements the primary action.

 ![Secondary action shows a box animating scaling horizontally then vertically with text animating up following the hertical scale](images/motion/examples/secondary-action.gif)